Medically reviewed on February 20, 2018

 Coping and support

-Whether you have anorexia or your loved one has anorexia, ask your doctor or therapist for advice on coping strategies and emotional support.
+Whether you have anorexia or your loved one has anorexia, ask your doctor or mental health professional for advice on coping strategies and emotional support.
 Learning effective coping strategies and getting the support you need from family and friends are vital to successful treatment.

 Preparing for an appointment

-Here's some information to help you get ready for your appointment and know what to expect from your doctor and other health providers.
+Here's some information to help you get ready for your appointment and know what to expect from your doctor or mental health professional.

 What you can do